-All results from video audition submissions received by February 1, 2018 will be sent by February 21, 2018.
+All results from the video audition submissions will be sent by March 1, 2023.

 No, we do not give out audition results over the phone.
 An email will be sent to the primary email address provided on the audition registration card when results are available.

 Unfortunately, ABT is unable to provide specific training feedback from the audition classes.
 Generally, students who are not accepted to one of ABT’s programs should continue to work on overall strength, technique and pointe work.
 We encourage prospective students to continue working hard to achieve their goals and we hope to see them in the future.

 ABT uses a general waitlist and there is no rank system.
 Students on our waiting list will be notified based on their audition scores.
 We are unable to disclose audition scores.

 We will begin contacting students on the waiting list during the first week of March until the beginning of May.
 We will notify you via email which of our programs have spaces available.
 At that time, you will receive more information on how to enroll in the program.

 COVID-19 vaccinations are required by ABT for all vaccine-eligible students, in accordance with New York State law and subject to legally-required exceptions.
 Non-FDA-approved vaccines (i.e. homeopathic, etc., vaccines) are not acceptable to fulfill vaccination status.